Freedom in the World

-In 2014, the Fatah-led Palestinian Authority (PA) in the West Bank continued to operate without an electoral mandate or a functioning legislature.
-Negotiations aimed at repairing its seven-year-old rift with the Hamas regime in Gaza led to an agreement in April, followed by the announcement of a unity cabinet in June.
-However, a September pact on the terms by which the unified PA government would take control in Gaza had yet to be implemented at year’s end.
+In 2015, the Fatah-led Palestinian Authority (PA) in the West Bank continued to operate without an electoral mandate or a functioning legislature.
+Negotiations aimed at repairing its rift with the Hamas regime in Gaza, which dated to 2007, led to an agreement in 2014.
+However, the terms by which the unified PA government would take control in Gaza had yet to be implemented at the end of 2015.

 A. Electoral Process: 2 / 12